 AARON VAN BEEK | President & Director

 Meet Aaron Van Beek, the Sioux Center Wreaths Across America President & Director.
 Aaron first learned about Wreaths Across America after a trip to our nation's Capitol during the summer of 2014.
 After learning that this program was available nationwide, Van Beek decided to start it up in Sioux Center in 2015.
-Van Beek is currently a senior at Dordt College studying Elementary and Middle School Education.
+Van Beek is currently a 3rd grade teacher at Kinsey Elementary in Sioux Center.
 Van Beek is also the President & Director for Midwest Honor Flight, an organization that takes veterans out to Washington, DC free of charge to see their memorials.

 "Sioux Center's respect for veterans has always been something I've noticed even at a young age.
 Always participating in the Memorial Day Parade and Ceremony here in Sioux Center, I got a glimpse of where our community stands when it comes to our veterans, their families, and our great nation.
 This organization wouldn't exist without the support of our community - they are the ones who sponsor veterans.
 Some of these sponsorships come from close family and friends while others come from younger generations wanting to do their part."
 Van Beek noted that since its start, Sioux Center and Carmel have been covered with wreaths for every mapped veteran since Sioux Center Wreaths Across America was started back in December of 2015.

 Of the over 2,000 locations nationwide, Sioux Center is one of only a handful of local cemeteries that participate.
 Most of these are state and national cemeteries.
 Van Beek noted that while we may not have the largest wreath count when compared to some, we certainly have the best team and best community for this annual project.
 Van Beek has appeared on the weekly national webinars to give other locations nationwide ideas on how to make their program the best.
 He has also designed other locations' social media and webpages to make it user friendly while having a professional and modern look.